Open workflow system

-real TypeScriptfirst-class pluginsshared configure() runtimeone workflow model
+repo-native TypeScriptfirst-class pluginsshared configure() runtimeone model across surfaces

 Real TypeScript